mptbs/mu/README.rst

 Mu - a "micro" editor
 =====================

+**This project is a fork of the original Mu editor project, with some customizations.**

 **This project works with Python 3 and the Qt UI library.**

 Currently, the latest builds for Windows, OSX and Linux x86 can be found here: